davosmith/moodle-uploadpdf/README.txt

 limitiation, again).

-The comment/annotation data is not included in a backup/restore/copy course process (not sure how to do this for a submodule plugin).
+The comment/annotation data is not included in a backup/restore/copy course process for Moodle < 1.9.

-Images generated of the PDFs are never currently deleted, I intend to add a 'cron' job to do this at some point

 There is no way to annotate the PDFs without JavaScript (I may add this in the future, but it would be *very* fiddly to operate)